Evaluating transitional care - When a stoke patient goes home

 For me, I see a future where older people receive respectful and thoughtful care that will improve their quality of life when they come to the ED.
 The clinical team is interdisciplinary and is integrated across boundaries from home to inpatient wards.
 Telehealth will be an everyday method of communication.
 It will assist with medical emergencies at home.

 I also see better coordination of care with good medication management, chronic disease plans that focuses on the things that are important to them and assists when they deteriorate.
 It involves families and carers whenever they want.
 Slowly we are building this picture.

 She is the former director of emergency medicine at John Hunter Hospital (JHH) and Greater Newcastle Acute Care Hospitals.
-In these roles, Dr Hullick developed and implemented an emergency services model to improve access, patient flow, patient experiences, and patient safety.
+In these roles, Associate Professor Hullick developed and implemented an emergency services model to improve access, patient flow, patient experiences, and patient safety.